kosmobiker/data_architecture/src/data_ingestion/batch_ingestion.md

 3. **Data security**: With the collection and processing of large amounts of sensitive data, businesses must ensure that they are protecting their data from unauthorized access or breaches.
 4. **Data privacy**: As businesses collect and process more data, there is a growing concern for data privacy, which can be managed through the use of appropriate security measures and data protection policies.

+## What formats to use to store batch data?

+When storing batch data, there are several formats that can be used based on the specific requirements and use cases.
+Some commonly used formats for storing batch data include:
+1. CSV (Comma-Separated Values): CSV is a simple and widely supported format for storing tabular data.
+It is human-readable and can be easily imported and exported by various tools and applications.
+2. JSON (JavaScript Object Notation): JSON is a lightweight and flexible format for storing structured data.
+It is widely used in web applications and provides a hierarchical representation of data.
+3. Parquet: Parquet is a columnar storage format that is optimized for big data processing.
+It provides efficient compression and encoding techniques, making it suitable for large-scale data analytics.
+4. Avro: Avro is a compact and efficient data serialization format.
+It supports schema evolution and is often used in data integration and messaging systems.
+5. ORC (Optimized Row Columnar): ORC is another columnar storage format that is designed for high-performance analytics.
+It offers advanced compression and indexing capabilities.
+6. Apache Parquet: Apache Parquet is a columnar storage format that is optimized for big data processing.
+It provides efficient compression and encoding techniques, making it suitable for large-scale data analytics.

+These are just a few examples of the formats that can be used to store batch data.
+The choice of format depends on factors such as data size, query performance, compatibility with existing systems, and specific use case requirements.

 ## Tools